krsyoung/krsyoung/HUG.md

 is because I'm excited to get down to the business/technical stuff.
 A weakness I struggle to overcome.

 I appreciate when you come to a meeting with a topic and have clearly invested time into solving / evaluating it on your own.
-It is obvious when you have done this.
+It is always obvious when this has been done.

 I have a lot of opinions.
 They are just that.